WinVector/Examples/versioning_data/Please_Version_Data.md

 needs to respect structures such as “what is the best prediction for date x, using a model trained up through what was known at date y, and taking inputs known up through date z?”
-To even back test such models one needs a bitemporal database (to control what data looked like at different times).
+To even back test such models one needs a bitemporal database, to control what data looked like at different times.

 ## Appendix